codeproject/CodeProject.AI-Server/README.md

 2. For **Ubuntu** 21.10, 21.04 (inc. LTS), 18.04 (LTS) first install the .NET 6 packages
     ```bash
-    wget https://packages.microsoft.com/config/ubuntu/<version>/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
+    wget https://packages.microsoft.com/config/ubuntu/<UBUNTU-VERSION-HERE>/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
     sudo dpkg -i packages-microsoft-prod.deb
     rm packages-microsoft-prod.deb
     ```

-    where <version> is the version of Ubuntu (use `lbs_release -d` to find your current version). **Note** that for Ubuntu 21.10 you should use 21.04 due to the 21.10 packages not yet being available.
+    where &lt;UBUNTU-VERSION-HERE> is the version of Ubuntu (use `lbs_release -d` to find your current version). **Note** that for Ubuntu 21.10 you should use 21.04 due to the 21.10 packages not yet being available.

     To install the .NET 6 SDK on Ubuntu run